ddella/OpenSSL/Digital Signature/RSA-ECDSA-Sig.md

 The following commands work with RSA or ECDSA signature.

 ![Alt text](/images/rsa-ecdsa-sig.jpg "RSA and ECDSA signature")
+## Signature with OpenSSL
+In this section I'll walk through the process of performing **RSA** or **ECDSA** signature on a bogus file that we call `data`.
+That will work on any type of data, either text or binary file.
+Following are the steps to generate a signature file a verify that signature against the data:
+1. Generate a private key
+2. Extract the public key, from the private key
+3. Create, sign and encrypt the hash
+4. Modify the source data and verify the signature
 ## 1. Generate an RSA or ECC private key
 Use this command to generate an RSA private key `private-key.pem`:
 ```shell